The BBC is under scrutiny. Here’s what research tells about its role in the UK

 Overall, our research suggests that the BBC still accounted for 63% of all radio listening in the UK in early 2019, and 31% of all linear scheduled television viewing, but just 1.5% of all time spent with digital media.
 By comparison, Google’s various products and services made up 22% of all time spent with digital media, and Facebook’s 14%.

-Comparative research looking at different cases across Europe suggests that public service media tend to have wider reach with their news in cases where they, like the BBC, are relatively well-funded, integrated, and centrally organized, and have a degree of strategic autonomy and insulation from direct political influence and greater certainty through multi-year agreements on public service remit, funding, and governance.
+Comparative research looking at different cases across Europe suggests that public service media tend to have wider reach with their news in cases where they, like the BBC, are relatively well-funded, integrated, and centrally organised, and have a degree of strategic autonomy and insulation from direct political influence as well as greater certainty through multi-year agreements on public service remit, funding, and governance.

 This matters because a number of studies have documented that public service media have a net positive impact on the amount of hard news produced and on the levels of political knowledge.
 By extension, it may also incrementally increase political participation.